RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 ##### 5. Final items/clean up:

+- [ ] generate KGX files and upload them to the KGE Archive @acevedol
 - [ ] update SmartAPI registration for KG2 @edeutsch
 - [ ] update the test triples that go in some NCATS repo @finnagin
 - [ ] rename the `config_local.json` on arax.ncats.io to `config_local.json_FROZEN_DO-NOT-EDIT-FURTHER` (any additional edits to the config file should be made directly to the master `configv2.json` on araxconfig.rtx.ai going forward)
 - [ ] turn off the old KG2c version's neo4j instance
-- [ ] turn off the old KG2 version's plover instance
+- [ ] turn off the old KG2c version's plover instance
 - [ ] turn off the new KG2pre version's neo4j instance
 - [ ] upgrade the NCATS-hosted Plover endpoint (https://kg2cploverdb.ci.transltr.io) to this KG2 version and make the KG2 API start using it (instead of our self-hosted endpoint):
     - [ ] update `kg_config.json` in the `main` branch of the Plover repo to point to the new `kg2c_lite_2.X.Y.json.gz` file (push this change)